-Polypropylene or plastic deer fencing is a heavy plastic mesh that can be used to exclude deer in areas where damage pressure is light to moderate.
+Polypropylene or plastic deer fencing is a heavy plastic mesh that can be used to exclude deer in areas where damage is light to moderate.
 It can be used to prevent deer damage to gardens, landscaping, some crops and individual plants.
 It is more flexible than steel wire mesh and readily follows the ground contour.

 Like other forms of fencing, polypropylene deer fencing must be properly anchored to the ground to adequately exclude deer.
 Stakes must be used to anchor the bottom of the fence, to prevent deer from crawling under it.
-Repair of the fence can be easily done using plastic self-locking ties to mend tears or by patching any holes with another section of mesh material.
+Repair can be easily done using plastic self-locking ties to mend tears or by patching holes with another section of mesh material.
 There are two kinds of plastic mesh deer control fencing available, standard and heavy duty.

-Polypropylene fencing is generally less expensive than other types of fencing, is easier to install and repair, and blends easily with shaded and wooded areas.
+Polypropylene fencing is generally less expensive than other types of fencing.
+It is easier to install and repair, and blends easily with shaded and wooded areas.
 Polypropylene fencing is short-lived, when compared to wire fencing, but may last for up to 10 years, according to some manufacturer claims.
 Posts, hardware and tools will add to the cost of this type of fencing.

 Winter weather can play a critical role in the success of polypropylene fences.
 Heavy snow accumulation can damage this type of fence and will require due diligence on part of the owner to maintain cleared fences.